Which States Have the Worst Drivers in 2023?

 Research and data have already shown how seat belts can save lives.
 In 2017, seatbelts saved 14,955 lives for drivers and passengers ages five years and older.
 While seatbelts do little for how other people drive, they can protect you during unavoidable car accidents.

-To determine the best and worst drivers by state, we ranked each state from 1 to 50 for the following weighted metrics:
+To determine the best and worst drivers by state, we ranked each state from 1 to 50 against the following weighted metrics:

 Next, we multiplied each rank against the weighted amount per category.
 The sum of all three ranks produced a weighted rank, with the lowest number indicating the state with the worst drivers and the highest number for the state with the best drivers.